zeek/zeek/script-reference/types.rst

     Multiple event handler bodies can be defined for the same event handler identifier and the body of each will be executed in turn.
-Ordering of execution can be influenced with :bro:attr:`&priority`.
+Ordering of execution can be influenced with :zeek:attr:`&priority`.

-.. bro:type:: hook
+.. zeek:type:: hook

-    A hook is another flavor of function that shares characteristics of both a :bro:type:`function` and an :bro:type:`event`.
-They are like events in that many handler bodies can be defined for the same hook identifier and the order of execution can be enforced with :bro:attr:`&priority`.
+    A hook is another flavor of function that shares characteristics of both a :zeek:type:`function` and an :zeek:type:`event`.
+They are like events in that many handler bodies can be defined for the same hook identifier and the order of execution can be enforced with :zeek:attr:`&priority`.
 They are more like functions in the way they are invoked/called, because, unlike events, their execution is immediate and they do not get scheduled through an event queue.
-    Also, a unique feature of a hook is that a given hook handler body can short-circuit the execution of remaining hook handlers simply by exiting from the body as a result of a :bro:keyword:`break` statement (as opposed to a :bro:keyword:`return` or just reaching the end of the body).
+    Also, a unique feature of a hook is that a given hook handler body can short-circuit the execution of remaining hook handlers simply by exiting from the body as a result of a :zeek:keyword:`break` statement (as opposed to a :zeek:keyword:`return` or just reaching the end of the body).

     A hook type is declared like::